AntsInMyEy3sJohnson/hazeltest/README.md

 ![Poll operations executed by Queue Tweets Runner](./resources/images_for_readme/grafana_queues_tweets_runner_poll.png)

 This simulates a use case in which the offering and the polling actor run at the same pace.
 This is not always true for real-world actors, of course, and from an operations perspective, the case of pressure on queues as a consequence of the polling side lagging behind is the far more interesting one, as the queues in question will eventually reach their maximum capacity in such situations, taking up more and more memory on the JVM's heap.
-To simulate this, the Queue Load Runner is the better choice, however, as it permits for both load dimensions 1 and 2 to be adjusted, so you can more closely model the queue load your release candidate will have to handle in production.
+Although the Tweets Runner is a great option to stress the CPU or simply create a little bit of background noise on the cluster's queues, the Load Runner is the better choice for stressing memory and thus verifying heap stability because it permits for both load dimensions 1 and 2 to be adjusted, so you can more closely model the queue load your release candidate will have to handle in production.

 #### Load Runner
 The Queue Load Runner can be seen as the equivalent of the Map Load Runner for queues (like... "no shit, Sherlock!", considering its name) -- just like the latter, it was introduced to offer adjustability of load dimensions 1 and 2 (number of items and item size, respectively).
 This makes it a great choice to stress the on-heap memory of the members in the Hazelcast cluster under test according to the levels of load the members will eventually be exposed to in production (assuming the release candidate having spawned them exhibits the desired fitness level, and consequently gets deployed to production), although it comes at the cost of the Load Runner being a tad more complex to configure.